Sahil1602/assignemnt/README.md

 # assignemnt

-# to run it fork the project go to this directory and run, "npm install && npm start"
+# To run it fork the project,v then go to this directory, and run, "npm install && npm start".